brianparmstrong/electoral-college/README.md

 import ElectoralCollege form 'electoral-college/dist/esm';
 ```

-Go to [DocumentationTemplate](./.storybook/DocumentationTemplate.mdx) for complete information.
+Go to [DocumentationTemplate](./.storybook/DocumentationTemplate.mdx) for complete information, including required and optional props.

 # What Does This Module Do?